gaetanfacchinetti/DensityFlows.jl/docs/src/documentation.md

 ```@example guide
 @summary CouplingLayer(data, n_sublayers_s=3, n_sublayers_t=4, hidden_dim_s=16, hidden_dim_t=12, σ_s=Flux.relu, σ_t=Flux.sigmoid)
 ```
 Finally then can also be set direclty but one then needs to be carefull with the input and output dimensions.
-The input dimension should be `number of untransformed dimensions` + $n$ and the output dimension should be `number of transformed dimensions`.
+The input dimension should be `number of untransformed dimensions` + ``n`` and the output dimension should be `number of transformed dimensions`.
 ```@example guide
 s_net = Flux.Chain([Flux.Dense(5, 32, Flux.sigmoid), Flux.Dense(32, 16, Flux.relu), Flux.Dense(16, 4)])
 t_net = Flux.Chain([Flux.Dense(5, 12, Flux.relu), Flux.Dense(12, 16, Flux.logcosh), Flux.Dense(16, 32, Flux.relu), Flux.Dense(32, 4)])